gnulnx/anouman/README.md

 anouman
 ======

 A django site deployment tool that is designed to greatly simplify the process of deploying django projects behind gunicorn/nginx.
+This tutorial assumes a fresh install of aasdffsdflkjasdlfjadsklfjlaksdjfklsjdflkjsdklfjaksdjf;kalsjdfklajdlkfjakld;fj;akldjsfk;ladjf;klajdkl;fjaksldjfklajdsfkljal;ksdjf;lkajsdfk;ljasdkl;fjakls;djfl;kadladslfaslkjfakl;sdfaklsdjf